 What Is an Inverter and Why Do You Need One?

 As load shedding continues to disrupt everyday life across South Africa, more and more homeowners are turning to backup power solutions.
 At the heart of every reliable solar or battery system is a key component, the inverter.
 But what exactly does it do, and why is it essential for your home energy?
 An inverter is a smart solar energy device that converts direct current (DC) which is the type of current that is stored in batteries or rather produced by solar panels into alternating current power (AC) which is used to power appliances around your home.
 Without an inverter, your solar panels won’t be able to power your fridge, lights, or even your WIFI during loadshedding.
 In more basic terms – the inverter acts as the translator between your backup power source and your home’s electricity needs.
-A core element to remember is that not all inverters are the same and the type of inverter you need will depend on how you plan to use it.

 Types of Inverters for Home Use